paraseba/test-this/README.md

 And all your Work In Progress namespaces will be tested.

+If you want to run all tests but those which are work in progress, you can use

+    (run-tests :namespaces [:!wip])

+The keyword `:!foo` will match any namespace which doesn't have a thruthy metadata keyword :foo.

 If you need total control, you can pass a predicate that will receive the namespace

     (run-tests :namespaces [(fn [ns] (= (ns-name ns) "test.foo"))])